Compensation in Energy Arbitration

 Certainly the treatment of country risk within a valuation analysis can significantly impact the quantum of damages ultimately awarded.
 The divergent outcomes in seven recent cases involving Venezuela are revealing:

-This divergence is explained in some respects by the decision of several of these tribunals to include the risk of expropriation by the host state in its country risk analysis.
+For the most part, however, these divergent outcomes are explained by the decision of several of these tribunals to include the risk of expropriation by the host state in its country risk analysis.

 The Exxon award, which was issued less than three weeks later, reached the opposite conclusion.
 That tribunal held that the risk of expropriation should be taken into account when calculating the discount rate applicable to the compensation due for an expropriation.
 It reasoned that, under the standard of compensation it held applicable in that case, compensation must correspond to the amount that a willing buyer would have been ready to pay at a time before the expropriation had occurred.
 Because ‘it is precisely at the time before an expropriation . . . that the risk of a potential expropriation would exist,’ the tribunal held that the willing buyer would have taken this risk into account when determining the sum he would be willing to pay at that time.

 The Flughafen, OI and Tidewater tribunals followed the approach taken in Exxon, rejecting the claimants’ arguments that legal, regulatory and political risk must be excluded from the country risk premium.
-Those tribunals reasoned that: the claimants were aware of the existing political and legal uncertainties in Venezuela when they invested in the country; an emerging country had a ‘disadvantage’ arising from a hypothetical investor’s preference to invest in a developed country, which the country risk premium was intended to capture; and the country risk premium quantifies the ‘general risks, including political risks, of doing business in a particular country’ and the BIT did not insure or guarantee against these general risks.
-The OI tribunal did, however, observe that the calculation of a discount rate in one case:
+Those tribunals reasoned that: the claimants were aware of the existing political and legal uncertainties in Venezuela when they invested in the country;an emerging country had a ‘disadvantage’ arising from a hypothetical investor’s preference to invest in a developed country, which the country risk premium was intended to capture; and the country risk premium quantifies the ‘general risks, including political risks, of doing business in a particular country’.

 In addition to the uncertainty created by these divergent awards, the inclusion of expropriation risk raises real questions as to the appropriateness of country risk premiums in investor–state disputes.
 Many investors consciously structure their investments with treaty coverage and could reasonably be said to have hedged against risks such as unlawful expropriation through such structuring.